 - 3. Provider is responsible for submitting all daycare requests with appropriate documentation (initial and renewals) to OCOK in a timely manner in order to avoid lapse in services.
 OCOK will provide effective date of services to Provider once approval has been granted by DFPS. - 4.
 Once the Family Eligibility is completed the agency may submit the child(ren) placed in the home for Child Eligibility Verification by completing the Form K908-1809 with the child's information to be submitted to CPS for approval.
-This process may take up to 10 business days to be processed. - 5.
-Any updated procedures will be included in the OCOK Provider Manual.
+This process may take up to 10 business days to be processed.

-6.11 Ps ychotropic Medication 5 Domain Care Management, ACH l Organizational Service Delivery Effective July 01, 2014 Revision Dates Documents Psychotropic Medicatio n Treatment Consent (F orm 4526) Reference OCOK Provider Manual, ACH Child and Family Services Policy - Service Modalities and Interventions
+6.11 Psychotropic Medications Domain Care Management, Hea Ithcare Services, ACH O rganizational Service Delivery Effective July 01, 2014 Revision Dates 1-2020 Documents Psychotropic Medicatio n Treatment Consent (F orm 4526) Reference OCOK Provider Manual, and Interventions ACH Child and Family S Services Policy - Service Modalities